How Frida Kahlo Fashioned Her Unique Identity

 One of the important aspects of her daily routine was the beautifying process.
 The artist devotedly and meticulously chose her clothes, accessories, make-up, and hair.
-The impression is that the artist adored to costume up, but this assumption is a bit vague.
-It is more precise to state that by fashioning herself, Kahlo extended her creative process from the canvas onto her own body.
+The impression is that Kahlo adored to costume up, but this assumption is a bit vague.
+It is more precise to state that by fashioning herself, she extended her creative process from the canvas onto her own body.
 Such a performative gesture was an actual manifestation of the constant hunger for new challenges and explorations.

 A Brief Take On The Context

 Frida Kahlo did not only indulge her creativity, rather she was very active in many other fields.
 Due to friendships she had with various prominent figures and intellectuals of her time, most notably with the revolutionary Leon Trotsky, the artist was embracing a complex worldview, and was able to constantly question her own world and herself – especially during the 1920s and 1930s, the time in which the state of Mexico flourished just after the revolution.
 In such a climate, she was able to explore her gender, sexuality and even national identity, which is apparent in her interest for the cultural heritage of the indigenous people of the country.
 In that sense, Kahlo’s decision to dress up was not just a mere self-expression, but also a political statement embedded in her mixed-race or mestizo identity.